FarmasiaVR/farmasia-vr/Docs/tips_tricks_links_group6.md

 If your scene view in Unity bugs out with flashing red picture here is a [FIX](https://www.youtube.com/watch?v=rod3Bnkb3lI)

+Some [beginner tips in finnish](https://github.com/FarmasiaVR/farmasia-vr/blob/dev/Docs/beginner_tips_in_finnish.md) found on our Discord from the start of the project.

 [Royalty free skyboxes](https://polyhaven.com/hdris)

 Beacause doodle is nowadays strait from Anneli, we used [Tallycal](https://tallycal.com/) for scheduling team meetings and customer meetings.\